hivesolutions/pingu/src/heroku/README.md

 [Pingu](http://addons.heroku.com/pingu) makes sure your applications don't sleep on the job.

-Adding pingu to you application will make it be checked constantly for being awake and how well it's performing (latency).
+Pingu will never let your applications slack off again.
+After adding Pingu, it will constantly check if your application is awake (checking if it responds to requests) and monitor how well it's performing (measuring the latency of its responses).

 ## Installing the Pingu add-on

-To use Ranger on Heroku, install the addon:
+To start using Pingu on Heroku, simply install the addon:

     $ heroku addons:add pingu

-Once Pingu has been added a `PINGU_APP_ID` setting will be available in the app configuration and will contain the [[variable purpose, i.e. "canonical URL used to access the newly provisioned Pingu service instance."]].
+Once Pingu has been added, a `PINGU_APP_ID` setting will be available in your app configuration, containing the [[variable purpose, i.e. "canonical URL used to access the newly provisioned Pingu service instance."]].
 This can be confirmed using the `heroku config:get` command.

-After installing Pingu the application should be configured to fully integrate with the add-on.
+After installing Pingu, the application should be configured to fully integrate with the add-on.

 ## Troubleshooting

-If it seems pingu is having some problems please talk with us at support@pinguapp.com, we'll be more than happy to talk and solve the issue.
+If for some truly unexpected reason, Pingu doesn't seem to be doing its job properly, please contact us at support@pinguapp.com, and we'll do our very best to solve your issue.

 ## Migrating between plans

-<div class="note" markdown="1">Application owners should carefully manage the migration timing to ensure proper application function during the migration process.</div>
+<div class="note" markdown="1">Application owners should carefully manage their migration timing to ensure proper application functioning during the migration process.</div>

 [[Specific migration process or any migration tips 'n tricks]]